byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

 You'll want to keep lines 3 through 45, which download all the necessary packages for the javascript files to run correctly, and handle the complicated process of runnning tests on multiple repositories at the same time.
 I'd highly reccomend you NOT TO TOUCH this code unless you know what you're doing, as this will cause you many hours of frustration and debugging if you don't.
 Since it works as it is, there isn't any reason to mess with this unless you want to add another `npm install` line or if you know the system well enough to want to improve it.

 Lines 46 through 213 are the actual tests, so most (if not all) of this should change.
 Notice how I segmented this into two sections, a section for question 1 and a section for question 2.
 You should also do this for each of your questions, as it will keep you sane and stop you from losing your place in the file.
 Also notice that each testing line is followed by a "Comment" line, which outputs the successful completion of the step to the pull request.
 You'll have to do this as well, or it can become very difficult for a user to know where their code went wrong.
 You can use all of the javascript files available in the .cbc folder, any linux terminal commands, and any other tools you can think of as a means to test the user's code, as long as you can trigger it through a command.
 Be sure to save any additional files that you write to the .cbc folder so that other students can use them in future testing repositories.
+If you want to test specific output without users being able to see it, use a GitHub Secret (as described in the "Repository Settings/Secrets" section above).
 If you are wondering if it's possible to do something through the workflow files, look it up!
 Google is your friend if you want to do something that we havent't already implemneted in the .cbc folder.

 Lines 214 through 234 issue the badge to the user, so you'll probably want to leave them just as is.